paulmillr/chieftain/readme.md

 ## Licensing

-Klipped is licensed under MIT license.
-It means that you can copy, distribute, adapt and transmit the work for free, but the copyright notice and license shall be included in all copies or substantial portions of klipped.
+chieftain is licensed under MIT license.
+It means that you can copy, distribute, adapt and transmit the work for free, but the copyright notice and license shall be included in all copies or substantial portions of chieftain.

-Copyright (c) 2011 Paul Bagwell, http://klipped.pbagwl.com/.
+Copyright (c) 2011 Paul Bagwell, http://chieftain.pbagwl.com/.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal